Hot weather horse riding clothes

 Like it or not, the body’s natural way of cooling itself down, is to perspire.
 So, to keep yourself feeling cooler and drier, look for equestrian clothing made from technical fabrics.
 Technical pieces are made from breathable fabrics or fabric that has wicking properties, i.e. it wicks away the perspiration from your body, or some have built-in UV protection.
 The riding fraternity have been slower to embrace the benefits of technical clothing, partly because of its limited availability and cost.
 Now, however, many equestrians are seeking out those products that are going to make their riding more comfortable.
 Being more comfortable means being able to ride for longer when it’s hot and, often, dare I say it, better.

 We all know that there are cheaper products available from many high street chains but these are not designed with horse riding in mind.
 So if you want to enjoy your riding when it's hot, invest in clothing whose sole purpose is to ride in.

 The more obvious stuff

 Stay hydrated!
 It sounds simple, but most people do not drink enough water.
 Keep water on hand for yourself and make sure your horse has ample access to fresh water.
 Check your horse for dehydration by doing a pinch test on the side of his neck.
 If the skin stays tented after pinching, your horse is dehydrated.

 Why your hat won't stop you getting sunburn...

 Wear sunscreen!
 Believe it or not, the peak of your riding hat won't prevent you from getting a sun burnt face.
 So, use sun protection when out riding your horse just the same as you would at any other time.
 And don't forget the exposed back of your neck if your hair doesn't cover it!

-Take a look at our Hot Weather Riding Clothes Collection and get all those essential pieces before the hot weather arrives.
+Take a look at our Hot Weather Horse Riding Wear and get all those essential pieces before the really hot weather arrives.